Sean-Lildhar/Campus-Connect-CSCI2040U/README.md

 We will be following the standard IntelliJ IDEA code format

 ### Application Setup
+#### Terminal:
 1. Ensure that JDK21 or later is installed on your machine check by running `java -version` in your terminal
 2. Type `git clone https://github.com/Sean-Lildhar/Campus-Connect-CSCI2040U.git` into the terminal - Clones the Repo
 3. Type `cd Campus-Connect-CSCI2040U` into terminal - Changes Directory into the repo
 4. Type `java -jar Campus-Connect.jar` into terminal
-5. Use either the provided Sample credentials or create your own
+5. Use either the provided Sample Credentials or create your own

+#### IntelliJ IDEA:
+1. Clone the repository from the main menu `https://github.com/Sean-Lildhar/Campus-Connect-CSCI2040U.git`
+2. Navigate to src -> Main
+3. Open the Main file and click the Green play button that appears at the top of the screen
+4. Use either the provided Sample Credentials or create your own